 We are all great storytellers when it comes to our limiting beliefs.
-They are our all-time favorite stories we tell ourselves with unshakable conviction.
+They are our all-time favorite stories, which we tell ourselves with unshakable conviction.

-They are narratives backed up by our experiences and traumas and contextualized by our cultural environment.
+They are narratives backed up by our experiences and traumas and contextualized by our cultural environment, according to Marisa Peer, the formidable hypnotherapist and trainer of Mindvalley’s Rapid Transformational Hypnotherapy for Abundance Quest.

 They may sound comforting, especially when we need an excuse to stay in our comfort zone, but they don’t serve our fullest potential.